Olive Oil

 How to Store Olive Oil the Right Way

-• Keep Away from Light, Heat, and Air: Store in a cool, dark place away from direct sunlight.
+• Keep Away from Light, Heat, and Air: Store it in a cool, dark place, ideally below 20°C, away from direct sunlight or stovetops.

-• Best Containers: Use dark glass, ceramic, or stainless steel containers for optimal protection.
+• Best Containers: Choose dark glass, ceramic, or stainless steel containers for the best protection against light and oxidation.

 Why Is Olive Oil So Expensive?